-- Inpatient rehabilitation

-- Day Therapy Program through Calvary John James rehabilitation service

-- Private Physiotherapist of your own choice
+- Inpatient rehabilitation - Day Therapy Program through Calvary John James rehabilitation service - Private Physiotherapist of your own choice.

-Should you have any concerns about your discharge to home, Allied Health staff on your ward are available to assist you with arranging other services such as community nursing or post hospital support.
+Should you have any concerns about your discharge home, Social Work and Nursing staff on your ward are available to assist you with arranging other services such as community nursing or post hospital support.